jopemachine-arvis/arvis/src/README.md

 ## module aliasing

-Currently, module aliasing is applied on only `renderer process`'s scripts.
+Currently, module aliasing is applied on `renderer process`'s scripts.

 To apply module aliasing on main process, you might need to update some webpack config.